 Dexsil PetroFLAG TPH Analyzer System

-Method 418.1 was the only broad spectrum "Total Petroleum Hydrocarbon" field test for soil.
-Although this test is quite accurate for dry soils, the extraction efficiencies for wet soil can be as low 10%.
-This inability to solvate wet soil samples can lead to false negative results.
+Method 418.1 was the only broad-spectrum "Total Petroleum Hydrocarbon" field test for soil.
+Although this test is quite accurate for dry soils, the extraction efficiencies for wet soil can be as low as 10%.
+This inability to solvate wet soil samples can lead to false-negative results.
 Method 418.1 also uses a chlorinated solvent (Freon) as its extraction solvent.
 Freon is environmentally unsafe, and its disposal costs are quite high.

 The PetroFLAG system is completely field portable.
-Everything needed to perform ten soil tests can be conveniently carried to the job site in a briefcase size carrying case.
-The PetroFLAG meter is a light-weight, rugged hand-held unit powered by a 9-volt alkaline battery.
-The meter is menu driven for ease of use and utilizes an EEPROM memory system.
+Sample kits are sold separately and not included with the rental meter.
+The PetroFLAG meter is a lightweight, rugged hand-held unit powered by a 9-volt alkaline battery.
+The meter is menu-driven for ease of use and utilizes an EEPROM memory system.